jacihert/full-stack-project/README.md

-> # full-stack-project : # "Courseology" application
+> # Full-stack-project : # "Courseology" application

 "Courseology" application is used to manage training courses.
 The home page lists all the courses available.
 There is a "Search" feature on the home page, to search for courses.